 The College Crusade is funded by a federal grant from the U.S. Department of Education’s GEAR UP program, by the State of Rhode Island, and by private corporations, foundations, and individuals.

-We hosted our 3rd Annual Believe Breakfast on Friday, November 13.
-Thanks for helping us celebrate success in preparing RI urban students for higher education & good careers.
+Our 2016 Believe Breakfast is coming up on November 17!
+Help us celebrate success in preparing RI urban students for higher education & good careers.

 Crusade in the News

 We were honored by the National College Access Network with the 2015 College Access Organization Award of Excellence.

 Our 4-Star Rating